lepitenkevin/Dynamic-Featured-Image-CSS/README.md

 # Dynamic-Featured-Image-CSS
-Dynamically applies the featured image as a background for elements with the class "featured-bg".
+Dynamically applies the featured image as a background for elements with the class "dynamic-featured-bg".

 Instruction